-Many people with Intrusive Thoughts, mistakenly think that they do not have compulsions, but they will be there.
+Many people with Intrusive Thoughts mistakenly think they do not have compulsions, but they will be there.
 The compulsions not only make your intrusive thoughts worse, but they serve to keep it going.

-In this article I am not going to discuss how intrusive thoughts also have compulsions as you can read more about it in detail here.
-Rather I want to show you how the things you do to make yourself feel better, can in fact make things worse for you.
+In this article, I will not discuss how intrusive thoughts also have compulsions, as you can read more about it in detail here.
+Rather I want to show you how the things you do to make yourself feel better can, in fact, make things worse for you.

 Examples of Compulsions in Intrusive Thoughts

 - Analysing the thoughts inside your head looking for evidence that they are either true or false

 - Any reassurance-seeking; which can include going onto Google

 - Avoiding things that you think might trigger your thoughts